 Prepare the documents ahead of time

-One of the things that cause the delay in purchasing a condo is that many future owners do not know the requirements.
+One of the things that cause a delay in purchasing a condo is that many future owners do not know the requirements.
 Aside from the financial aspect mentioned above, you need to prepare a few documents when buying a condo.

 Ideally, you would want to secure all of the documents required as soon as possible to make sure that the condo unit you’ve been eyeing is yours.
 You will be required to submit a photocopy the following documents:

 - Three months’ worth of payslips